SamuelMatamoros/Mario-Bros.---Final-Project/README.md

 ### Extra functionality (ultra optional)

-- [ ] Incorporate welcoming screen/start menu
+- [x] Incorporate menu for changing difficulty.
-    (i.e.: a small drawing of the name of the game and animated text inviting to press ENTER to play)
+- [ ] Incorporate welcoming screen/start menu (i.e.: a small drawing of the name of the game and animated text inviting to press ENTER to play).

 ## Sources and relevant links